-Note: This documentation is for FAKE.exe before version 5 (or the non-netcore version).
-The new documentation can be found here
+This documentation is for FAKE.exe before version 5 (or the non-netcore version).
+The documentation for FAKE 5 can be found here

 The FAKE.exe command line interface (CLI) is defined as follows:

 fake.exe [<buildScriptPath>] [<targetName>] [options]

 fake.exe (FAKE will try and locate your build script).

 Specify target name only:

 .fsx build file.
 If not specified, FAKE will pick the first

 .fsx it finds in your working directory (and fail if none exist).

 Optional.
 The name of the build script target you wish to run.
 This will any target you specified to run in the build script.